+REFUND POLICIES

+Overpayment

+Student accounts with overpayment due to financial aid will be refunded within 14 days after SAGU has received the financial aid from the vendor and it has been applied to the account.

+Once an overpayment refund has been received, the student has 240 days to cash the check.
+If 240 days pass and the check has not been cashed, SAGU will return the funds to the appropriate vendor.
+For all refunds resulting from Title IV aid, the funds will be returned to the Department of Education.
+For all refunds resulting from non-Title IV aid, the funds will be sent to Texas Unclaimed Property.

 WITHDRAWAL AND TERMINATIONS

 Upon withdrawal or termination, all amounts due to SAGU are payable in full.
 No refund is given for fees.
 All financial aid that was previously awarded for subsequent semesters in the current school year is cancelled at the time the student withdraws.
 In order for the student to be re-awarded, he/she must submit a written notice of intent to re-enroll to the Financial Aid Office.

-Fall and Spring Sessions
+Fall and Spring Semesters

-Any student who withdraws, terminates, or drops a class during the fall or spring semester will be refunded according to the following policy:
+Any student who withdraws, terminates, or drops a class during the fall or spring semester will be refunded tuition, room and board according to the following schedule:

-Tuition is refundable based on the following schedule:

 First and Second Week of Classes 100%

 Third Week of Classes 75%

 Fourth Week of Classes 50%

 Fifth Week of Classes 25%

-For specific dates, please see the academic calendar.
-After the fifth week of classes no refunds will be made on tuition or housing and meal charges.

-A and B Sessions
+Refunds are not issued past the 5th week of class.
+All fees are non-refundable.

-Any student who withdraws, terminates, or drops a class during an A or B session will be refunded according to the following policy:
+A and B Session Refunds will be based on the following schedule:

+Session A: First and Second Week of Classes1 00%

-First and Second Week of Classes......100%
+Session B: First and Second Week of Classes10 00%

-After the third week of classes, no refunds will be made on tuition.

-For specific dates, please see the academic calendar.

-No refund is given for fees.

-On-Campus Summer Sessions

-The following schedule will be used to determine refunds to students that take on campus courses and that withdraw, terminate, or drop a class during the summer sessions:

-Day 1 100% Refundable

-Day 2 75% Refundable

-Day 3 50% Refundable

-Day 4 25% Refundable

-After the fourth day of classes the student will receive no refund.

-Distance Education Summer Sessions

-The following schedule will be used to determine refunds to DE students withdrawing, terminating, or dropping a class during the summer sessions:
+Refunds are not issued past the 2nd week of classes.
+All fees are non-refundable.

+Summer Session Refunds are based on the following schedule:

 First and Second Week of Classes 100%

-Third Week of Classes 75%

-Fourth Week of Classes 50%
+Third Week of Classes 50%

-Fifth Week of Classes 25%

-After the fifth week of classes the student will receive no refund.
+Refunds are not issued past the 3rd week of classes.
+All fees are non-refundable.

 Return of Institutional Grants and Scholarships

 If an institutional grant or scholarship recipient withdraws during a semester, the unearned amount of the grant or scholarship will be returned to the institution according to the tuition refund schedule.
 For example, if a student withdraws during the 100% tuition refund period, 100% of the student's institutional aid will be returned to the institution.
 The chart below identifies the full schedule of how institutional aid will be returned:

+Tuition Refund Percentage Return of Institutional Aid Percentage

+100% 100%

+75% 75%

+50% 50%

+25% 25%

+0% 0%